test-denar/a-view-hugo/content/florida_coast/pre-start.md

 No, why?

 Well... ...I use this great app called FulGaz (feel the burn?) to ride around the world with high quality videos and the real terrain of the ride simulated by a Tacx Neo smart trainer.
-The company is located in Australia, though they have rides from around the world.
+FulGaz is located in Australia, though they have rides from around the world.
 The GPS trail of the virtual ride shows up in my ride history, like I really did it (I really did, didn't I?).
 So, you see that I have ridden the Adelaide Gorge many times.
 It is really beautiful.
 I thought let's do it _really_.
 Unfortunately, some logistical reality became real and we had to choose a warm US ride instead.

 This is it!